 - What mindfulness is and how it can reduce stress and enhance well-being

-- A variety of basic mindfulness techniques
+- Basic mindfulness techniques

 - Applications of mindfulness in day-to-day living